-- a.
+a.
 This document intends to:

-- i. provide a set of guidelines which ensures that staff, elected full-time and part-time officers and trustees work together to ensure the effective delivery of the organisations strategy and the manifesto objectives of elected officers;

-- ii. ensure everyone is provided with an environment in which they are entitled to appropriate confidentiality and protection from unfair treatment;

-- iii. ensure staff are equipped to support the process and development of governance and political policy development but do not unduly interfere or seek to influence the conduct or outcome; and

-- iv. provide clarity around roles and responsibilities of;
+- i. provide a set of guidelines which ensures that staff, elected full-time and part-time officers and trustees work together to ensure the effective delivery of the Union's strategy and the manifesto objectives of elected officers; - ii. ensure everyone is provided with an environment in which they are entitled to appropriate confidentiality and protection from unfair treatment; - iii. ensure staff are equipped to support the process and development of governance and political policy development but do not unduly interfere or seek to influence the conduct or outcome; and - iv. provide clarity around roles and responsibilities of trustees, elected officers, and staff, in addition and in compliment of the annual Delegation of Authority.

-- 1. trustees;

-- 2. elected full-time officers;

-- 3. the Managing Director;

-- 4. managers; and

-- 5. staff.